A guide to non-energy costs

 Contracts for Difference (CfD)

 Contracts for Difference is a government scheme that supports investment in low-carbon energy like wind, solar and nuclear by guaranteeing a stable price for the electricity these projects generate.
-If the market price falls below the guaranteed level, non commodity charges top up the generator’s income.
+If the market price falls below the guaranteed level, non-energy charges top up the generator’s income.
 And if the market price is above the guaranteed level, the generator pays the difference back.

 Feed-In-Tariff (FiT)